github-pfeifer-syscon-de/glglobe/README.md

 for example (https://neo.gsfc.nasa.gov/about/wms.php
 ( QGis might help you better with these)).

+## Prerequisits

+C++20 is required as we are doing some crono/timezone stuff.

 ## Troubleshooting

 First some messages are output to the console if something seems not quite right.